 - You used an Employment Authorization Document (EAD) for an outside employer.

-- Or you are an H-4 dependent who has used an EAD based on a permanent residence application.
+- You are an H-4 dependent who has used an EAD based on a permanent residence application.

-- Or you are the dependent of an H-1 who has used an EAD for an outside employer.
+- You are the dependent of an H-1 who has used an EAD for an outside employer.